 We think and speak in declarative sentences.
 Each declaration proclaims a truth, and every truth is built upon some support, a warrant, that we think makes it true.
-That warrant in its turn is based upon some assumption that allow its truth, an axiom of commitment that we accept as a given and would never consider questioning in the ordinary blur of daily life.
+That warrant in its turn is based upon some assumption that allows its truth, an axiom of commitment that we accept as a given and would never consider questioning in the ordinary blur of daily life.
 My declaration that the cat is on the table assumes my capacity for sight, my mind’s ability to categorize discrete items in reality, and the transparency of language.
-And that is before either I or my listener checks to see if the declaration is true.
+And that is before either I or my listener checks to see if the cat is there.
 So the truths that well up into our minds and gush forth from our lips (and everybody else’s) are only the pointy tip of the pyramid.

 In times of consensus, these truth claims go unexamined for the very good reason that no one bothers to question them.
 But when agreement collapses, conflicting claims to truth and goodness must appeal to a warrant acceptable to all disputants.
 These are consensual truth tests that both sides agree to submit to.
 I might say your argument contradicts itself or you might accuse me of ignoring some evidence we both would find compelling.
 But whether you think contradiction or I think your evidence to be valid relies on deeper and often unexamined assumptions about the capacities of reason or the meaning of “evidence.”
 So simply offering warrants may not be sufficient.
 Verification depends on the validity of the axioms that underwrite truth claims as clearly as it depends on the warrants themselves.
 But these assumptions are also occasionally disputed once they are brought to our attention.
 When both the warrants for our claims and the axioms that allow them fall into general disagreement, cultures enter unsettling periods of contention that can only be resolved when disputants agree to new axioms allowing new consensual warrants with which to examine their claims to truth, goodness, and beauty.

 Western culture has seen two such breakdowns in the last five hundred years.